JordiCorbilla/ocular-disease-intelligent-recognition-deep-learning/README.md

 # Ocular Disease Intelligent Recognition Through Deep Learning Architectures

-<p align="justify">This repository contains Jordi Corbilla's Msc dissertation: <br>
-  - <b>Ocular Disease Intelligent recognition through deep learning architectures</b>, published by Universitat Oberta de Catalunya in 2020 [http://openaccess.uoc.edu/webapps/o2/handle/10609/113126].
+Welcome to the repository for Jordi Corbilla's MSc dissertation, titled **"Ocular Disease Intelligent Recognition Through Deep Learning Architectures."** The dissertation was published by Universitat Oberta de Catalunya in 2020 and can be accessed through this link: [http://openaccess.uoc.edu/webapps/o2/handle/10609/113126].

-<br>  The dissertation PDFs and the dissertation sources are licensed under the <b>Creative Commons Attribution</b> license, as described in the LICENSE file.</p>
+The PDFs and sources for the dissertation are licensed under the Creative Commons Attribution license, which is detailed in the LICENSE file.
+We hope you find the dissertation and associated materials helpful in your own research and learning endeavors.

 ## Abstract